websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 ### Verify VPN Settings in the DR environment

-If VPN is enabled on the Production environment, verify that the DR environment's VPN has also been enabled.
+If a VPN is enabled on the Production environment, verify that the DR environment's VPN has also been enabled.

 To ensure the two environments are connected: